Lesson design

 4. Create formative assessments (exercises) that let the learners practice what you want them to learn.
 See below for hints on coming up with good exercises.
 These should also connect to things the learners will actually do, but can also be more of checkpoints.

 5. Put exercises in a logical order, and fill in any gaps.
-Ideally there should be 15-20 min of teaching between each exercise.
+Ideally there should be a cycle of ~30-50 minutes of teaching+exercise (not including 10 min break every hour).
 Perhaps most are short (a few longer examples as needed), to identify a certain learning goal and misconception.

 6. Write just enough material to get from one exercise to the other.